 Pragmora

 Article X

-Proposed amendments to a Team's Constitution must be submitted to Pragmora for approval.
-The approved amendments must then be voted on by voting members of the Team.
-A two-thirds majority in favour of the amendment is required for it to pass and be adopted.
+Proposed amendments to this Constitution must be submitted to Pragmora for approval.
+Amendments must approved by a majority of the Executive Committee for them to pass and be adopted.

+Pragmora